 a woman using her phone and using social media

 Customer engagement is the way businesses create and nurture a good relationship with their customer base to encourage brand awareness and loyalty.
+Alongside customer engagement through push notifications, social media analytics can also provide deeper insights into how your audience interacts with your brand, so if you are on LinkedIn, consider using LinkedIn Analytics to monitor social media engagement as well.

 To date, there are at least 18 metrics for customer engagement: